 Biodiversity Units are calculated using the UK government’s biodiversity metric framework.
 The aim is to provide a way to compare the biodiversity value of different habitats and ecosystems on a standardised scale, so that the effectiveness of offsetting measures can be measured and compared.

-The use of biodiversity units is an important tool for ensuring that biodiversity offsetting results in a net gain of biodiversity, and that the offsetting measures are standardised, fair and viable.
+The use of BUs is an important tool for ensuring that biodiversity offsetting results in a net gain of biodiversity, and that the offsetting measures are standardised, fair and viable.

 Additionality in biodiversity offsets